 - i.
-Cumulative effects on water quality of the catchment of the Waikate and Waipa Rivers.
-The ability of the relevant sub-catchment to achieve the freshwater objectives, Targets and Limits (Total Nitrogen and Total Phosphorous) in Table 3.11-1. - ii.
-The diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens. - ii. iii.
-The need for and the content of a appropriateness of the mitigating actions proposed in the Environment Plan having regard to Policy 2(a). - iii. iv.
-The term of the resource consent having regards to Policy 4. - iv. \(\times.\) The monitoring, record keeping, reporting and information provision requirements for the holder of the resource consent. - v. vi.
+Cumulative effects on water quality of the catchment of the Waikato and Waipa Rivers. - ii.
+The diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens. - i. iii.
+The need for and the content of a extent to which the freshwater objectives targets and limits (Total Nitrogen and Total Phosphorous) in Table 3.11-1. within the relevant Sub-catchment(s) are being achieved, and the appropriateness of the mitigating actions included in the Farm Environment Plan having regard to Policy 2(a). - ii. iv.
+The term of the resource consent having regard to Policy 4. - iii. ¥.
+The monitoring, record keeping, reporting and information provision requirements for the holder of the resource consent. - iv. vi.
 The time frame and circumstances under which the consent conditions may be reviewed. - vii.
 The matters addressed by Schedules A, B and C.

-$Consent applications \ will be \ considered \ without \ notification, \ and \ without \ the \ need \ to \ obtain \ written \ approval \ of \ affected \ persons.$
+Consent applications will be considered without notification, and without the need to obtain written approval of affected persons.

-Rule 3.11.5.6B - Restricted Discretionary Activity Rule - The use of land for farming activities managed at a Sub-catchment scale.
+Rule 3.11.5.6B - Restricted Discretionary Activity Rule - The use of land for farming activities managed at a Sub-catchment scale or any part of a Sub-catchment..

-The use of land for farming activities managed at a Sub-catchment that does not comply with the conditions, standard or terms of Rules 3.11.5.2 4 to 3.11.5.6A and the associated diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens onto or into land in circumstances which may result in those contaminants entering water is a restricted discretionary activity (requiring resource consent).
+The use of land for farming activities managed at a Sub-catchment scale or any part thereof that does not comply with the conditions, standard or terms of Rules 3.11.5.2 4 to 3.11.5.6A and the associated diffuse discharge of nitrogen, phosphorus, sediment and microbial-pathogens onto or into land in circumstances which may result in those contaminants entering water is a restricted discretionary activity (requiring resource consent).
 Subject to the following conditions;

 - 1. The provision of information regarding the Sub-catchment governance in accordance with Schedule 2; and - 2.
-The provision of information regarding the subject land within the Sub-catchment in accordance with Schedule A; and - A Nitrogen Reference Point is produced for the Sub-catchment in conformance with Schedule B; and - Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C; and - 5.
-The Farm Environment Plan(s) has been prepared in conformance with Schedule 1 (using a decision support tool selected in accordance with Schedule B) and Schedule 2 and has been approved by a Certified Farm Environment Planner; and - 6.
-Vulnerable Land has been identified and appropriate mitigation actions are included in the Farm Environment Plan(s); and - 7.
-The provision of adaptive management methods to manage the Farming activities, including identified mitigation actions.
+The provision of information regarding the subject land within the Sub-catchment in accordance with Schedule A; and - 3.
+Nitrogen Reference Point(s) is produced for the subject land in accordance with Schedule B; and - 4.
+Cattle, horses, deer and pigs are excluded from water bodies in accordance with Schedule C; and - The Farm Environment Plan(s) has been prepared in accordance with Schedule 1 and additionally for an enterprise in accordance with Schedule 2 and has been certified by a Certified Farm Environment Planner; and - 6.
+An assessment of Vulnerable Land and mitigating actions are included in the Farm Environment Plan(s); and - 7.
+Adaptive management methods to manage the Farming activities, including identified mitigating actions, are included in the Farm Environment Plan(s).